Will help aircraft manufacturers with quality checks: a new Russian program Fibercalc has been developed

 The program for assessing the manufacturability of composite products at low economic costs has already been tested in practice

-The choice of the topic of the competition work is dictated by the times, since the proportion of composite materials in the design of modern aircraft is constantly increasing.
+The choice of the topic of the competition work is dictated by the time, since the proportion of composite materials in the design of modern aircraft is constantly increasing.
 Together with my brother, Gennady Kovalenko, a tenth-grader at Samara School No. 102, we developed the Fibercalc program for evaluating micrographs of the internal structure of the composite.
-The method we propose for evaluating the volume content of fibers in a layered composite allows for a quick, fairly simple and visual assessment of the manufacturability of composite products at low economic costs.
+The method we propose for evaluating the volumetric content of fibers in a layered composite allows for a quick, fairly simple and clear assessment of the manufacturability of composite products at low economic costs.

-Ksenia Kovalenko, a third-year student at the Institute of Aviation and Rocket and Space Technology of Samara University named after Korolyov
+Ksenia Kovalenko, a third-year student at the Institute of Aviation and Rocket and Space Technology of Samara University named after Korolev

 The development has already been tested in practice: NPO AeroVolga, which has been working with the university for many years, became interested in it.
-The company, which produces light amphibious aircraft, notes that the program provides operational additional control of the product after molding, and states that they are ready to offer the development of production technology at their industrial base.
-Fibercalc may be in demand at other aviation enterprises where the production and control of composite materials are required.
+The company, which produces light amphibious aircraft, notes that the program provides operational additional control of the product after molding, and declares that it is ready to offer the development of production technology at its industrial base.
+Fibercalc may be in demand at other aviation enterprises where the production and control of products made of composite materials is required.

 Read materials on the topic: